 ‘Plant marigolds in pots or use them to fill in holes in the summer perennial bed,’ says Ohio-based garden designer Ethan McGory.
 ‘They are very productive and easy to grow from seed.’

-Being a hardy annual, pot marigold (Calendula officinalis) can be sown under cover (in a greenhouse or on a windowsill) or direct into the soil outside in March, April, or May for summer flowers the same year.
-Alternatively, they can be sown under cover or direct into the soil outside in August or September for flowers the following year.
+Being a hardy annual, pot marigold (Calendula officinalis) can be sown direct into the soil outside in March, April, or May for summer flowers the same year.
+Alternatively, they can be sown direct into the soil outside in August or September for flowers the following year.

 Sow these half-hardy annuals into moisture-retentive, well-drained soil in sun, around 10in (25cm) apart. ’When sowing outdoors, sow at a depth that is four times the width of the seed,’ advises Kelly.

 Buy and plant Tagetes as ready-grown bedding plants in May or June.
 Use them to brighten gaps in borders, in moisture-retentive, well-drained soil in sun.
-Alternatively, plant them in pots or windowboxes.
+Alternatively, plant them in pots or window planters.

 If you have grown your own plants from seed, harden them off before planting outside – for example, by placing them in a cold frame or by sitting the plants outside during the day for a week covered with fleece, then gradually remove the fleece.